629-Honey Bees and Blueberry Pollination

 Some growers hesitate to use honey bees for blueberry pollination because they fear being stung.
 Some knowledge of the bee and its venom may reduce this fear.
 The sting is the mechanism of defense for the colony.

-The stinger is torn from the body of the bee after it is imbedded in the victim because the stinger has barbs on it similar to a fishing hook Figure 7.
+The stinger is torn from the body of the bee after it is embedded in the victim because the stinger has barbs on it similar to a fishing hook Figure 7.
 The worker bee usually dies within an hour after the stinger is lost.
 The queen does not lose her stinger (but she is not likely to sting), which is used only to destroy other queens and lay eggs.
 The drone, the male bee, has no stinger.

 Bee venom is a protein that acts as an antigen in your body resulting in your body’s manufacture of specific immunoglobulin E antibodies.
 If you have been stung before, the bee venom reacts with the antibodies which are attached to tissue cells called mast cells.
-These mast cells contain numerous vesicles filled with histamine and other substances that promote inflammation, swelling, burning and itching.
+These mast cells contain numerous vesicles filled with histamine and other substances that promote inflammation, swelling, burning, and itching.
 If you are not allergic to bee stings your body’s reaction is confined to the area of the sting.
 If you are hypersensitive to bee venom (allergic) or you receive a lethal dose of bee stings (about 10 bee stings per pound of body weight) a systemic reaction can occur in which large amounts of histamine are released from the mast cells and dilation of blood vessels and the constriction of your respiratory passages can result in death unless the victim receives treatment at a hospital (administration of an antihistamine or adrenaline).
 Hypersensitive people can be desensitized by seeing an allergist.

 Preventing Honey Bee Stings